Douglas L. Coleman: Research

 He then joined ob/ob mice with normal mice, and observed a completely different scenario: normal mice had no changes but ob/ob mice ate less and lost weight.
 When Coleman ended the union, ob/ob mice gained weight and became obese again.
 Lastly, when ob/ob and db/db mice were surgically joined together, db/db mice kept gaining weight whereas ob/ob mice significantly reduced their food intake and weight and died.

 His findings led Coleman to conclude that ob/ob mice lacked a circulating factor that regulates food intake and weight, and that db/db mice overproduced this factor but could not respond to it.
 When db/db mice was joined to ob/ob or normal mice, however, this factor traveled through blood to the other mouse and reduced their eating and weight.
 Connecting these results to contemporary understanding, he also hypothesized that the hypothalamus contained the area that responded to the circulating factor.

 About 20 years later, the genes where ob and db mutations occurred were identified by Jeffrey M. Friedman, Rudolph Leibel (both from Rockefeller University) and Louis Tartaglia (from Millennium Pharmaceuticals, now acquired by Takeda Pharmaceutical Company and renamed Takeda Oncology).
 The ob gene is now known as LEP and the protein hormone it encodes leptin, a name that Friedman coined.
 The db gene has been confirmed to be a receptor for the leptin protein, and was renamed LEPR.

 Personal life, philanthropy, and death

 Coleman met his wife, Beverly J. Benallick, during his undergraduate years at McMaster University, where Benallick was the only female chemistry major at the time.
 Benallick died in 2009.

 After retirement, Coleman was involved in forest management, land protection, and nature conservation.
 He created recreational trails in his 20-hectare woodland for the public and especially students, and also helped his wife found a wildlife garden for people not able to walk the woodland.
 He was a director and president of the Frenchman Bay Conservancy, and a longtime member of the Lamoine Planning Board.

-He established two USD $100,000 funds at the Jackson Laboratory: the Douglas Coleman Research Fund to support early-career scientists studying obesity and diabetes, and the Beverly Coleman Memorial Fund to support young students and educational programmes.
+He established two US$100,000 funds at the Jackson Laboratory: the Douglas Coleman Research Fund to support early-career scientists studying obesity and diabetes, and the Beverly Coleman Memorial Fund to support young students and educational programmes.

 Coleman died in Lamoine, Maine on April 16, 2014.